-In order to test the WiFiTM connection, after setting up the Router or Access-Point and/or the server's IP address or domain name, but prior to setting a connection schedule, press the Connect-Now button.
-The connection status will show that the instrument is immediately trying to connect, and will show all the connection stages in sequence.
+To test the WiFi[TM] connection, after setting up the Router or Access-Point and/or the server's IP address or domain name, but prior to setting a connection schedule, press the Connect-Now button.
+The connection status will show that the instrument is immediately trying to connect and will show all the connection stages in sequence.

-In order for the last stage (Server Connected) to be reached the server must be working, must be reachable, and must be running the Instrument_Listener application.
+For the last stage (Server Connected) to be reached the server must be working, must be reachable, and must be running the Instrument_Listener application.